elegantchaos/ECHelper/ReadMe.markdown

 If you wanted to change these in the SMJobBless example you had to do it in lots of different places - and it was easy to miss one.

-This sample gets round that problem by setting three user-defined values at the project level:
+This sample gets round that problem by setting three user-defined values at the project level, in the Settings.xcconfig file:

     HELPER_ID = com.elegantchaos.helper.helper